swagshall/passwordGeneratorSw/README.md

 This website is intended to help the user generate a password.
 The user is promted to enter the length they want the password to be, and which characters they wish to include.
 After the user enters all the necessary information, and the input is validated, a password is generated and is displayed on the screen.

-# Technolodies Used/ License
+# Technolodies Used
-HTML, CSS, JavaScript,
+HTML, CSS, JavaScript

+# License
 MIT

 # Link